onewithnow/onewithnow.github.io/_posts/2015-09-17-perfect-day.md

 **Assume no one is watching, or judging, you**.
 When you imagine your ideal day in vivid detail, do your best not to consider what others would think, or how they’d react to your choices.
 It’s really hard to ignore what society and others expect from us.
 But it’s crucial, when we’re trying to align our choices and actions with our truth.

-> We all know perfection is not attainable.
+<blockquote>We all know perfection is not attainable.
 But it can provide valuable insight into what we want to do and how we want to live.
-And in that space of truthful alignment we get to experience our life in the best possible way.
+And in that space of truthful alignment we get to experience our life in the best possible way.</blockquote>

 To your truth … to your dreams … to your life!